European weekend football preview1st Mar 2018 |

 Neither RB Leipzig nor Borussia Dortmund can catch Bundesliga leaders Bayern Munich at the summit of the standings, but the two clubs are battling it out for the runners-up spot.
-BVB have been inconsistent all season long and predicting the outcome of their games is therefore a difficult business, while Leipzig have now lost three on the bounce in all competitions – including a shock reverse at the hands of bottom-of-the-table Koln last weekend.
+BVB have been inconsistent all season long and predicting the outcome of their games is, therefore, a difficult business, while Leipzig has now lost three on the bounce in all competitions – including a shock reverse at the hands of bottom-of-the-table Koln last weekend.
 With that in mind, a draw – offered at 53/20 – could be the best choice here.

 Liverpool vs Newcastle (Premier League)